MysteriousEvan/HexDetect-Alpha/README.md

 Download HexDetect Alpha Version
 Pay What It's Worth Through Ko-Fi: https://ko-fi.com/s/52af108c36

-Description

-HexDetect is a tool designed to scan for corrupted files on your Windows PC.
+Description: HexDetect is a tool designed to scan for corrupted files on your Windows PC.
 This alpha version helps identify common file types with data inconsistencies that may be corrupted.

 System Requirements: Windows 10 or later Minimum 2GB RAM 50MB of free disk space